zoot101/luadns-ddns/README.md

 ```bash
 sudo apt install ./luadns-ddns_1.0.0-1_amd64.deb
 ```
-During the package installation, the user is prompted to selected a user other than root to run the script if desired.
+During the package installation, the user is prompted to select a user other than root to run the script if desired.

 Then proceed to the **Getting Started** section below.